 As one of the History Girls

-As 1/28th of the group blog, The History Girls, I blog monthly and collect past posts here.
+As a former member of The History Girls, I collected my past posts here.

 An interview with debut author Mackenzi Lee (no relation to me)